blue bulletin from bcidaho

 Blood pressure

 Two out of every three people with diabetes also have high blood pressure.
 If you have diabetes, you are also at greater risk of developing cardiovascular disease, which can lead to a heart attack or stroke.
 Keeping your blood pressure at a healthy level can help lower your risk.
-High blood pressure often doesn’t show any symptoms, so you might not know if your blood pressure is high.
+High blood pressure often doesn’t cause any symptoms, so you might not know if your blood pressure is high.

 Here are some blood pressure ranges to keep in mind: